Comparison

 How much more liquidity does coordinated trade discovery unlock compared to bilateral?+

-The improvement depends on the marketplace and asset type, but for unique assets like NFTs, coordinated trade discovery matches significantly more participants than bilateral matching alone.
+The improvement depends on the marketplace and asset type, but for unique assets like NFTs, SWAPS can surface significantly more opportunities than bilateral matching alone.
 Bilateral platforms only find trades where two users each have exactly what the other wants.
-SWAPS finds coordinated trades across the entire marketplace -- dramatically expanding the pool of executable trades from the same user preferences.
+SWAPS expands what can be traded from the same inventory and wants.

 Is the user experience different for coordinated trades compared to bilateral swaps?+